tiepdotme/samwize.com/_drafts/app-store-optimization-aso-tools-guide-2017.markdown

 ## The Science

-There are many sciences to optimizing your funnel to the ultimate goal -- download the app.
+There are many sciences to optimizing your funnel to the ultimate goal -- **increased downloads**.
+These are the factors:

 - App icon
 - App name